topranks/wmf-clab/README.md

 hub.juniper.net/routing/crpd   19.4R1.10   5b6acdd96efb   2 years ago   320MB
 ```

-Then tag it as 'crpd:latest' (the name the containerlab topolofy file will look for):
+Then tag it as 'crpd:latest' (the name the containerlab topology file will look for):
 ```
 docker tag 5b6acdd96efb crpd:latest
 ```